bloxchanger/ACCOUNT-LOCK/README.md

 A completely secure dapp that can only restore the owner and active keys after a pre-defined time

-Developed as a smart contract on the Eos mainnet
+Developed as a smart contract on the Eos mainnet and the Telos mainnet

 Ensures that no-one has control of a given account while locked